emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   Marc Shapiro & Paulo Ferreira.
 1994. "`Larchant-RDOSS: a distributed shared persistent memory and its garbage collector <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.52.8468&rep=rep1&type=pdf>`_".
 INRIA.
 INRIA Rapport de Recherche no. 2399; Cornell Computer Science TR94-1466.

   .. abstract: shapiro94.html

+    Larchant-RDOSS is a distributed shared memory that persists on reliable storage across process lifetimes.
+Memory management is
+    automatic: including consistent caching of data and of locks, collecting objects unreachable from the persistent root, writing reachable objects to disk, and reducing store fragmentation.
+    Memory management is based on a novel garbage collection algorithm, that approximates a global trace by a series of local traces, with no induced I/O or locking traffic, and no synchronization between the collector and the application processes.
+This results in a simple programming model, and expected minimal added application latency.
+The algorithm is designed for the most unfavorable environment (uncontrolled programming language, reference by pointers, distributed system, non-coherent shared memory) and should work well also in more favorable settings.

 * .. _SHAW87: